Target Practice

 2. 2You click or tap the target as quickly as possible

-4. 4This repeats for 15 rounds
+4. 4This repeats for 15 rounds with randomized target positions

 5. 5Your average time across all rounds determines your score